AlaaE1/Autonomous-RC-Car/README.md

 # Autonomous-RC-Car

-In this project we develop an autonomous RC car that can follow a predefined path using a line-following algorithm, avoid obstacles, and be manually controlled via Bluetooth.
+In this project I develop an autonomous RC car that can follow a predefined path using a line-following algorithm, avoid obstacles, and be manually controlled via Bluetooth.
 The car can switch between autonomous and manual modes seamlessly.

 ## Features